eventnetusa/eventnet/src/_work/bigelow-tea.md

 ### A LOOK BEHIND THE SCENES

-* Designed and transformed a 1977 Airstream into a Mobile Tea Bar complete with tasting bar, brewers, compliant food service areas, and historical lounge
+* Designed and transformed an iconic 1977 Airstream into a Mobile Tea Bar complete with tasting bar, brewers, compliant food service areas, and historical lounge
-* Recruited, trained and staffed Tour Managers and in-field staff to serve as tea ambassadors
+* Recruited, trained and staffed Tour Managers and in-field staff to serve as Tea Ambassadors
 * Researched, scheduled and executed three US tours: 2014 Coastal Tour, 2015 MidWest/Pacific Coast Tour and 2016 Northeast Tour
 * Integrated social media photo activation including development and execution of “Biggie” the mascot